Table of Contents (TOC)

 'Additional' SAFE PRACTICES

-1) Research internet for latest scams/thefts / soft crimes; not to be frightened, but rather prepared
+1) Research internet for latest scams/thefts / soft crimes; not to be frightened, but rather to be prepared

 3) Lock bags together & to something immovable (bed, plumbing, etc)